ory/hydra/docs/security.md

 Additionally these safeguards are implemented:

-- Advanced Token Validation: Tokens are layouted as &lt;key&gt;.&lt;signature&gt; where &lt;signature&gt;
+- Advanced Token Validation: Tokens are laid out as &lt;key&gt;.&lt;signature&gt; where &lt;signature&gt;
 is created using HMAC-SHA256 using a global secret.

 ### Advanced Token Validation (Datastore Security)